TOyefule/TOyefule/README.md

 ## About Me

 <ul>
-<li> 🔭 I’m currently working on EMR INtegration Software
+<li> 🔭 I’m currently working on EMR Integration Software
 <li> 🌱 I’m currently learning Python, Again
-<li> 👯 I’m looking to collaborate on ANyone interested in Decentralized Finance, Crypto Currency OR EMR Applications
+<li> 👯 I’m looking to collaborate with Anyone interested in Decentralized Finance / Crypto Currency OR EMR Applications
 <li> 🤔 I’m looking for help with Epic and Cerner Implementation
 <li> 💬 Ask me about Crypto Currency!!
 <li> ⚡ Fun fact: I once Met the Founder of Ethereum